Nike-Inc/cerberus-doc-site/docs/user-guide/troubleshooting.md

 Unexpectedly, you might also see this error when the path you are trying to access doesn't exist.

-Please see <a target="_blank" onclick="trackOutboundLink('https://www.vaultproject.io/docs/http/')" href="https://www.vaultproject.io/docs/http/">Vault Documentation</a> for more information on Vault errors.

 # Excessive Polling

 IPs making an excessive number of requests are automatically blacklisted for a configurable interval.